0xis-cn/0xis-cn/_posts/2025-05-31-my-path-after-twenty-years.md

 ## Interlude II: A boy on the rooftop

 He was never good at exams.
-Not bad, just… not good.
+Not bad, just... not good.

 While others colour-coded their notebooks, he drew maps of imaginary cities in the margins.
 He preferred long walks to past-paper drills, and often fell asleep in the library with a book that had nothing to do with the curriculum.
 He never hated school — only not found the urgency that others seemed to carry like oxygen tanks.